Jay2645/Unreal-Google-Assistant/README.md

 ## Using the Project

 Once that is done, you should be able to see the Python scripts inside the `Content/Scripts` folder.
-Right now, there's only a test class, helpfully named `testclass.py`.
+Everything is ultimately controlled through our test class, helpfully named `testclass.py`.
 There should already be a Blueprint set up in the `Content` directory called `TestPyActor`.
 This is a normal PyActor class (found in the UnrealEnginePython project), with a Python Module `testclass` and a Python Class `Hero`.
+All it does is load our `testclass.py` file, which in turn activates the Google Assistant (and provides a place for the audio to output via the attached UAudioComponent).

+There are currently 3 major Python files which make the magic happen (in addition to Google's code, which has been modified slightly).
+We've gone over `testclass.py`, but we also have `threaded_assistant.py`, which is a wrapper for the Google Assistant that lives on a separate thread from the rest of the game and handles all the actual communication with Google.
+Finally, we have `ue_site.py`, a "configuration" module expected by `UnrealEnginePython` that initializes Google's OAuth stuff and gets us all set up before `BeginPlay` even gets called.

-If everything goes right, your game ***should*** freeze for 5-6 seconds when you hit play.
-Your microphone is enabled while the game is frozen (there's no multithreading yet).
-If you talk during this time, it'll be sent to Google's servers and the Google Assistant will reply back to you.
+To activate the Google Assistant, hit the `Q` key on your keyboard and start talking.
+Anything you say will be sent to Google's servers and the Google Assistant will reply back to you.
 Try testing it with "Tell me a joke".

-Bear in mind that at the moment, it uses your **system's** microphone and speakers -- NOT anything in Unreal.
+You can use any command you can use on your Google Home -- if you have a Netflix account linked, you can cast Netflix to your TV from Unreal, or if you have smart lightbulbs in your home, you can turn them off via a voice command you send ***in the Unreal Engine itself.***

 ## To-Do